Getting digestive waste out of your body is just as important as the good stuff you put in!

 Move your body consistently throughout the day – not just during a workout or stretching session.

-A great hack for gut motility and keeping your blood sugar stable after a meal is to go for a 15-20 minute walk after eating.
+A great hack for improving gut motility and keeping your blood sugar stable after a meal is to go for a 15-20-minute walk afterward.

-In addition to taking gut motility supplements, maybe you just need to move more!
+Instead of turning to supplements, maybe you just need to move more!

 15.)
 Ileocecal Valve dysfunction, Hernias, Physical Scarring or Obstruction